 National Children’s Dental Health Month eventually found its first life in 1981.
 Jumping off from the efforts of its predecessors, the NCDHM—as it is often abbreviated—not only had a wider reach.
 The month-long celebration also ensured enough time for these good oral health practices to make an impact, particularly on pediatric patients.
 With the help of dental professionals, NCHDM highlights specific issues in children’s dental health within each community.
 From here, an array of programs are made to target these problems.

 Festivities can vary from city to city

 Not every city or state has the same set of dental issues.
-As such, your city or state might have different activities lined up as compared to your neighbors.
-So this February, don’t be afraid to explore!
+As such, your city or state might have different activities lined up compared to your neighbors.
+So, this February, don’t be afraid to explore!
 It might be a fun learning experience for your child.